-The requestor must provide, in writing, a description of the proposed activity and an explanation of why the activity is not incompatible under this Statement.
+The requestor must provide, in writing, a description of the proposed activity and an explanation of why Page 5 of 10 the activity is not incompatible under this Statement.
 The written material must describe the proposed activity in sufficient detail for the decision-maker to make a fully informed determination whether it is incompatible under this Statement.

-When making a determination under this subsection, the decision-maker may consider any relevant factors including, but not limited to, the impact on the requestor's ability to perform his or her job, the impact upon the Department as a whole, compliance with applicable laws and rules and the spirit and intent of this Statement.
+When making a determination under this subsection, the decision-maker may consider any relevant factors including, but not limited to, the impact on the requestor's ability to perform their job, the impact upon the Department as a whole, compliance with applicable laws and rules and the spirit and intent of this Statement.
 The decision-maker shall consider all relevant written materials submitted by the requestor.
 The decision-maker shall also consider whether the written material provided by the requestor is sufficiently specific and detailed to enable the decision-maker to make a fully informed determination.
 The decision-maker may request additional information from the requestor if the decision-maker deems such information necessary.
 For an advance written determination request from an employee, if the director delegates the decision-making to a designee and if the designee determines that the proposed activity is incompatible under this Statement, the employee may appeal that determination to the director.
 The decision-maker shall respond to the request by providing a written determination to the requestor by mail, email, personal delivery, or other reliable means.
 For a request by an employee, the decision-maker shall provide the determination within a reasonable period of time depending on the circumstances and the complexity of the request, but not later than 20 working days from the date of the request.
-If the decision-maker does not provide a written determination to the employee within 20 working days from the date of the request.
 If the decision-maker does not provide a written determination to the employee within 20 working days from the date of the employee's request, the proposed activity will be determined not to violate this Statement.

-The decision-maker may revoke the determination at any time based on changed facts or circumstances or other good cause, by providing advance written notice to the requestor.
+The decision-maker may revoke the determination at any time based on changed facts or circumstances orother good cause by providing advance written notice to the requestor.
 The written notice shall specify the changed facts or circumstances or other good cause that warrants revocation of the advance written determination.